wp-plugins/ik-facebook/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The IK Facebook Plugin is an easy-to-use plugin for adding a Custom Facebook Feed of any Public Facebook Page to a WordPress site, with a shortcode or widget.
+IK Facebook is an easy-to-use plugin for adding a Custom Facebook Feed of any Public Facebook Page to your site, with a shortcode or widget.

 == Description ==